DaisyMolving/word_frequency_finder_elixir/README.md

 Word Frequency Finder is an Elixir programme that finds the frequency of words within a text.
-The text used here is Mary Shelley's FRANKENSTEIN.
+The text used here is Mary Shelley's FRANKENSTEIN or the old English Epic BEOWULF.

-To run this app, run the command:
+To run this app, install elixir

-`mix frankenstein`
+Then, within the `word_frequency_finder` directory, run the command:

-from within the `word_frequency_finder` directory.
+`mix frankenstein` for FRANKENSTEIN, or `mix beowulf` for BEOWULF.